 Note: Drywall openings that are to receive preassembled welded frames must be accurately constructed.
-They should be 1/2" wider than the overall frame width dimension and 1/4" higher than the overall frame height above the finished floor, to provide a clearance on all sides of 1/4" to allow for shimming during installation.
-Overly recommends the use of metal shims when shimming is required due to the weights of acoustical units.
+They should be 1/2" wider than the overall frame width dimension and 1/4" higher than the overall frame height in order to provide a clearance on all sides to allow for shimming during installation.
+Overly recommends the use of metal shims when shimming is required due to the weights of acoustical doors.